17 Legit Ways to Get Free Money from the Government

 The benefits.gov Benefit Finder does the grunt work for you by searching your state’s benefit programs to find out which ones you might qualify for.
 You’ll enter information such as your income, military status, health conditions, and more, and the site will reveal the benefit programs you might apply for, such as nutrition programs and career development aid.
 Plus, make sure you know these surprising things senior citizens can get free or discounted.

 Save money on heating and cooling

-Becoming energy-efficient isn’t the only way government money can save money on your bills.
+Becoming energy-efficient isn’t the only way free government money can save you a hefty price on your bills.
 The Low-Income Home Energy Assistance Program (LIHEAP) sends cash grants to utility companies to help families who risk losing heat in their homes because they’re unable to pay.
 Visit the LIHEAP contacts list to learn how to get in touch your state representative.
 Here are 11 more genius ways to save on household bills.

 Get unclaimed pension payments

 The Pension Benefit Guaranty Corporation is in charge of making sure retirees whose pension plans ended still get paid.
 To find out if you or a loved one is owed money, search the name on the Unclaimed Pensions page of pbgc.gov.
 Since one may pay into a pension for their whole working life, qualifying this as free government money might be a stretch, but it definitely helps seniors in need.